 Which Jessner peel to buy:

 I only use and buy the Platinum Skincare one.
-If one day I should try other types, I will make special reviews.
+If one day I should try other types, I will create reviews for them too.

-Recommendations: Although it is a light and not very irritating peeling, it is better initially to rely on the dermatologist and avoid doing it in the summer months.
+Recommendations: Although it is light and not very irritating peeling, it is better to rely on the dermatologist initially and avoid doing it in the summer months.